brimcg/visor/README.md

 ## Design for Reusable Headband with Low Cost Replacement Shields

 The urgent need for personal protection equipment in this time of covid19 pandemic is the motivation for these documents.
+This is an attempt to provide additional equipment by local community members to help with any shortages of approved equipment.
+Please feel free to submit your own suggestions and feedback.

 ![Assembled visor](IMG_20200325_170538_small.jpg)

 ---
 ### For Users

 Visors to shield the face are the first contact line of defense when confronted with infected persons.
-It is the purpose of these designs to provide a reusable headband that supports low cost, easily replacable shields.
+It is the purpose of these designs to create a reusable headband that supports low cost, easily replacable shields.
 Cheap plastic shields can consist of transparency sheets, lamination sheets, or other clear plastic sheets.

 To make shields easy to obtain in the US market, a standard three-hole punch design is utilized.
 Thus high volume production of shields requires only a ream of transparency sheets and a three-hole punch, both of which are widely available.
 Alternate shield materials can also be used if dimensioned to the standard 11" width.